 [In 28 days my latest book, The Dance of the Possible: the mostly honest completely irreverent guide to creativity, launches.
-I’ll be counting down the days until then with the story of an interesting idea, fact or story related to the book – you can see the series here]
+I’m counting down until then with a story a day – see the series here]

 Even the Wright brothers themselves weren’t entirely sure what powered flight could achieve.
 They passionately believed the invention would help end wars, as the power to see enemies from above would, in their thinking, eliminate the incentive to attack at all.
 Given the central role airplanes have played in modern warfare for decades this notion seems terribly naive, but inventors often are.
 The ability to create something doesn’t come with the ability to predict the future (although often often comes with enough hubris to make the inventor believe otherwise).
 Regardless, they faced a more pressing problem after their famous flight.
 Almost no one in the U.S. was interested in their creation for any purpose at all.

 The Wright brothers had to go to Europe for a time to try and to sell their ideas, and it took many months before they found their first customers.
 They finally negotiated a contract with the U.S. government in 1907.
 It was the first military contract in aviation history.
 It took four years to get someone to pay for their airplane design.

 What can we learn:

 - When you do something truly significant, the world may not understand or care (see Why The Best Idea Doesn’t Always Win).
 Selling an idea is often harder than coming up with one. (“Don’t worry about people stealing an idea.
 If it’s original, you will have to ram it down their throats.” – Howard Aiken)